How to grow Lonicera common name Honeysuckle

 Lonicera periclymenum 'Heaven Scent' which is as the name suggests, is very scented, and a fast growing fully hardy climber.
 It is more compact reaching around 3 meters.

-Of the shrubby varieties those with scent are L. fragrantissima, which is less hardy, requires a sheltered spot and flowers in late winter and early spring.
-Also L. × purpusii ‘Winter Beauty’ another winter flower variety.
+Of the shrubby varieties, those with scent are L. fragrantissima, which is best grown in a more sheltered spot and flowers in late winter and early spring.
+Also L. × purpusii ‘Winter Beauty’ a winter flower variety.
 Both grow to around 2.5-3 meters.

 All honeysuckles produce lovely berries which are picked off by the birds in the autumn and winter.
 The scent of a Honeysuckle is strongest at dusk and is attractive to moths.
 Ideas for plants which are attractive to bees butterflies and birds